MstfTurgut/todo-app/README.md

 1) User Authentication
 - **Register:** Create a new user account by providing a username, and password.
 - **Login:** Log in with your username and password to access your to-do lists.
-- **Logout:** Log out of your account securely.
 2) Task Management
-- **Create Lists: Organize tasks by creating multiple to-do lists.
+- **Create Lists:** Organize tasks by creating multiple to-do lists.
 - **Add Items:** Add tasks to each list with properties such as priority and status.
 - **Update Tasks:** Edit task details such as name, description, or status.
 - **Delete Items:** Remove tasks from the list if they are no longer needed.